19818794/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 | `100-weight_average.py`        | returns the weighted average of all integers tuples.
 | `101-square_matrix_map.py`     | computes the square value of all integers of a matrix using the map.
 | `102-complex_delete.py`        | deletes keys with a specific value in a dictionary.
+| `103-python.c`                 | prints some basic info about Python lists and Python bytes objects.